Category Archives: Adventure

 Grade: B

-Dune (2021) is a film that under normal circumstances I would not have seen.
-I’m not a huge blockbuster, fantasy film kind of guy.
+Dune (2021) is a film that, under normal circumstances, I would not have seen.
+I’m not a massive fan of blockbuster, fantasy films.
 If not for the slew of Oscar nominations the film received, ten to be precise, Dune probably would have flown under my radar.

-I needed to see what all the fuss was all about.
+I needed to see what all the fuss was about.

 As malevolent forces explode into conflict over the planet’s exclusive supply of the most precious resource in existence, only those who can conquer their own fear will survive.

 My assessment of the film before even viewing it proved correct.
 It’s an epic-length, science-fiction, fantasy type of adventure film all rolled into one.
-I liken it to the unwieldy Lord of the Rings (2001-2003) trilogy in tone and content and a peculiar reminiscence to the popular television series Game of Thrones (2011-2019).
+I liken it to the unwieldy Lord of the Rings (2001-2003) trilogy in tone and content, and it shares a peculiar reminiscence with the popular television series Game of Thrones (2011-2019).

-But, for me, there needs to be more and I struggled after a while with the plot.
+But, for me, there needs to be more, and I struggled with the plot after a while.

 To complicate matters, Paul suffers from strange dreams/visions mostly involving a young girl and some battle scenes involving Paul’s connection to a mysterious sword.
 He can also command without speaking, somehow.

-I had no prior history to draw from which in retrospect did me a disservice.
-Dune began as a novel in 1965 written by Frank Herbert and was turned into a 1985 film directed by David Lynch which was deemed a disaster.
+I had no prior history to draw from, which in retrospect did me a disservice.
+Dune, a novel written by Frank Herbert in 1965, was adapted into a 1984 film directed by David Lynch, which was deemed a disaster.

 I probably should have read the book.

-To be fair, the acting is quite good, especially by Chalamet and Isaac, completely believable as father and son.
-Their connection and chemistry are pliable but there is not enough of it.
-Instead, the main focus is Paul’s relationship with his mother, played by Rebecca Ferguson.
+The acting is quite good, especially by Chalamet and Isaac, utterly believable as father and son.
+Their connection and chemistry are pliable, but there is not enough of it; instead, the primary focus is on Paul’s relationship with his mother, played by Rebecca Ferguson.

 Chalamet, already an Oscar-nominated actor for Call Me By Your Name (2017), has the chops to carry a film.